Hijab and chastity bill: Description

-The law has five articles and 74 chapters.
+The bill has five articles and 74 chapters.

 The law authorizes the Iranian government to fine and imprison individuals and businesses that fail to comply with hijab mandates.
 It imposes heightened penalties on women who violate these rules, including fines and imprisonment of up to 10/15 years or a monetary penalty of up to 165 and 168 million toman.

-The law has been widely criticized for its restrictive impact on women's rights, curtailing freedoms of expression, assembly, and participation in public life while perpetuating systemic sex discrimination.
+The bill has been widely criticized for its restrictive impact on women's rights, curtailing freedoms of expression, assembly, and participation in public life while perpetuating systemic sex discrimination.
 International human rights organizations and various governments have condemned the legislation, arguing that it contravenes international human rights standards.